-The federal funds in this grant process have specific requirements; please follow the grant instructions, paying special attention to the matching obligations.
+The federal funds in this grant process have specific requirements; please follow the grant instructions.

 PUBLIC MEETINGS AND HEARINGS

 Public hearings and meetings have been and continue to be the prime vehicle for eliciting public input.
 Generally, public meetings are conducted in order to gather information on community priorities and to respond to citizen questions and concerns.
 Public hearings are held by the Las Vegas City Council for the purpose of formal presentation and/or adoption of projects or programs and to hear citizen testimony.